-there are some finasteride side effects that have been reported.
-These finasteride side effects include decrease in libido,
+Some finasteride side effects that have been reported include decrease in libido,

 low sperm count, and a

 decrease in general vitality.
-These finasteride side effects occur gradually and
+Some report sleep problems or insomnia.
+These occur gradually and

 in a subtle manner, and many men do not realize it is occurring and forget how

-they felt before they started finasteride treatment for hair loss.
-Some men feel
+they felt before they started finasteride treatment for hair loss or prostate

 that life is not as exciting as it used to be and others may even experience low

 mood or depression.
-Another finasteride side effect may be an increase in
+Another adverse reaction may be an increase in

 abdominal fat (increase in size of the belly).